hack-technicolor/hack-technicolor/docs/Recovery.md

 	- TFTP may detect the sooner though.

-5. Let the firmware flash, and wait for the gateway to reboot.
+5. Let the firmware flash, a download progress bar will show.
+When completed, the gateway will start flashing the received firmware.
+Wait for the gateway to reboot.
-	- It may take a few attempts for TFTP to connect and send the firmware, and you may have to put the gateway into BOOTP mode several times.
+	- It may take a few attempts for TFTP to connect and send the firmware, and you may have to put the gateway into BOOTP mode again if you send no firmwares for a while.

-6. After gateway has rebooted, wait for approx 4-10min, gateway may reboot several times.
+6. After gateway has rebooted, wait for approx 4-10min.

-7. Hold down reset button for 15-20 seconds and release.

-8. Allow gateway to reboot and wait for approx 5min.
-	- On the TG800vac you will know it has worked as the online light should be green, for the TG789 there may be some led activity but cant remember.

-9. Place the gateway back into BOOTP mode & flash again & allow gateway to reboot. (give it a few minutes)

-From here gateway should have recovered from its soft-brick state, and be operational again if everything went smoothly.
-If for some reason you are not recovered, you can try running the process again and see if you recover.

-**If successful, remember to un-assign your static ip address.**
+From here, gateway has the firmware you flashed into its `bank_1` partition.

-**A few things to note:**
+!!! note "A few things to note"
+- Again, the gateway will not boot from this new firmware if `bank_2` is active and contains a valid firmware.
+Would you like to force it booting from `bank_1` instead?
+Read below chapters.

-- TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, bootp mode can be a pain.
+- TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, BOOT-P mode can be a pain.

-- This guide and process may not work for everyone, depending on their brick state.
+- This guide and process will not work if your device is bricked at bootloader stage.

-- If you have no success with the current firmware, try a different revision

-- If all else fails and you cant recover or get stuck, jump over to the [thread](https://forums.whirlpool.net.au/forum-replies.cfm?t=2650998) for help.
+- If you did not perform RTFD for `bank_1` before TFTP flashing and the new firmware is not fully compatible with previous one, you may now have booted into an unstable setup.
+If so, you either need to perform RTFD now or wipe user data partition.
+Read above chapters.

 #################################################################################################################################################################################################